 Do You Need Counselling?

 Can you fix this by yourself?
-The simple answer is, no: if you could have, you would have.
+The simple answer is, NO!! if you could have, you would have already.

 Barbara Mulski has many years of experience dealing with clients with anger issues.
 She has witnessed firsthand the huge transformations clients undergo from anger management counselling.